Published May 15, 2018

-This article wasn’t written in order to ridicule Donald Taves.
+I didn't write this article in order to ridicule Donald Taves.
 The effect of the foreskin on the force used during vaginal penetration can be an appropriate topic for a researcher to explore.
 In principle Taves or a colleague should be able to test his hypothesis more rigorously.
-An adult toy such as an artifical vagina might effectively simulate the proper resistance during penetration.
+An adult toy such as an artificial vagina might effectively simulate the proper resistance during penetration.
 If several circumcised men and uncircumcised men can be recruited to participate, perhaps an experiment could be devised to measure intromission force.

 John Bohannon, “I Fooled Millions Into Thinking Chocolate Helps Weight Loss”; io9; May 27, 2015